Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 I’ve tried all kinds of tools over the years, and I’m constantly looking for ways to improve.
 Since, I’m on the web most of the time.
 Chrome is my primary browser, since it works so well on +Android and syncs between devices.
 As someone who flips through dozens of blogs/hundreds of articles a day, for productivity and learning, I wouldn’t be able to do my reading well without Google Reader and social media trend analysis without Hootsuite.
 I pretty much live in Google Reader—even after all these years, it’s still the best.
 I use Reader and +Google+(the social platform I’m most active on) for keeping up to date with news.
 And other +Google‘s webapps for most of my stuff (Gmail, Calendar, Drive, Google Voice, Music).

 After a brief stint with Microsoft Onenote and closing of Google Notebook.
-I’ve settled on Evernote for storing all my notes and Google Tasks for my to-dos.
+I’ve settled on Evernote for storing all my notes.
 Evernote is like a junk drawer for my digital life.
 I use +Evernote for storing all my notes, random ideas, photos, voice memos, clips from the Internet, important articles from Google Reader, typed and handwritten notes – and it makes everything searchable, synced and accessible across all of my devices.
-The uses are really limitless.
 Record a sound bite at a conference on your phone and listen to it later on your work PC.
 Jot down some inspiration on your tablet on the couch, then finish the thought later on your PC.
 Take a photo of a business card or handwritten Post-it note, then – with OCR handwriting recognition – search its contents at a later time.
 Also, I absolutely love automating with If This Then That. +HootSuite is an amazing app for handling all of my social media, at one place.
 The app allows for scheduled publishing for optimum times, reading to all of social networks – Twitter, Facebook, +YouTube, Google+(waiting for this one) – from one interface.
 I’ve streams setup for monitoring my personal brand on social networks, track users, trends and keywords across different platforms and more.
 HootSuite is like a dashboard for me looking to get analysis of my social media efforts.
 I also use +Mindjet—a glorious, customizable, mindmapping software.
 I love mind maps in general.